Ayodejidc1992/bioc6243/project-linux/README.md

 Ctrl + C:

 The funtions of all the commands are listed bellow;
-$ whoami displays my logged-in username and confirms which account I'm operating under
-$ pwd stands for print working directory.
-It displays the absolute path of my current location in the file system(e.g. project-rnaseq).
-$ hostname displays the name of the computer/server you are logged into (login01)
-$ ls Lists files and directories in the current directory it shows names only (no details)
-$ ls -l	Lists files and directories in long format.
-Shows:	permissions,	owner, group, file size, last modified date/time, filename
-$ ls -a Lists all files, including hidden files.
-Hidden files begin with a dot (.), e.g. .bashrc
-$ cd Stands for change directory, With no argument, moves to the home directory
-$ cd ..
-Moves one directory up (to the parent directory)
-$ cd ~ Changes directory to the home directory(~). ~ is a shortcut for /home/username

-$ mkdir ~/mybioc6243 creates a new directory named mybioc6243 inside my home directory
-$ mkdir ~/mybioc6243/project-linux creates a subdirectory called project-linux inside mybioc6243
-$ cd ~/mybioc6243/project-linux changes my current directory to project-linux
-$ pwd confirms that I'm now inside: ~/mybioc6243/project-linux
-$ touch file.txt creates an empty text file named file.txt
-•	If the file already existed, it would update its timestamp
-$ ls -ltr Lists files: in long format (-l), sorted by time (-t), in reverse order (oldest first, -r)
-$ cp file.txt file_copy.txt creates a copy of file.txt.
-New file is named file_copy.txt, Original file remains unchanged
-$ ls -ltr Lists files again, Shows: file.txt (older), file_copy.txt (newer)
-$ mv file_copy.txt /tmp/ Moves file_copy.txt from the current directory to /tmp.
-The file is no longer in the project directory, /tmp is a temporary system directory
-$ rm /tmp/file_copy.txt Permanently deletes file_copy.txt.
-The file is gone forever.
-There is no undo option
-$ rm -r ~/mybioc6243 -r means recursive.
-Deletes:	the directory mybioc6243, all subdirectories,	all files inside

 cd ~/mybioc6243/project-linux: Moves into the project directory where files will be stored and inspected. cp /groups/bioc6243_0/data/fastq/toy.fastq. copies the FASTQ file toy.fastq into the current directory(~/mybioc6243/project-linux)	.means current directory and keeps a local copy for inspection